 STEM teacher preparation program

-JacksTeach is a replication site of the UTeach Institute, a nationally recognized STEM teacher preparation program.
+JacksTeach is a replication site of the UTeach, a nationally recognized STEM teacher preparation program.
 As a student in the program, you will earn a four-year bachelor's degree and a secondary teaching certification without adding any additional semesters of coursework.

 Immersing you in a curriculum geared toward STEM education and connecting you with master teachers, JacksTeach ensures you graduate prepared for a variety of career options, including teaching, business, industry or continued study.